kubernetes-sigs/lws/keps/848-disaggregatedset-placement-policy/README.md

 ### Non-Goals

-1. **Domain-exclusive placement** (excluding *other* DisaggregatedSets from a slice's domain).
-This is not a stated requirement and directly conflicts with the requirement that different DisaggregatedSets be able to share a domain.
-It is deferred; see [Alternatives](#alternative-2-exclusive-placement-exclude-other-disaggregatedsets).
-2. **Gang scheduling / atomic whole-slice admission.** Guaranteeing that a whole slice can fit a domain before any of its pods are placed is a separate, larger effort.
+1. **Gang scheduling / atomic whole-slice admission.** Guaranteeing that a whole slice can fit a domain before any of its pods are placed is a separate, larger effort.
 The `Required` settings here depend on adequate capacity (or, later, gang scheduling) to avoid leaving pods Pending; see [Behavior Without Gang Scheduling](#behavior-without-gang-scheduling).
-3. **Failure rebalancing.** Maintaining a target ratio of replicas across roles when nodes fail is out of scope.
-4. **Cross-namespace or multi-cluster placement.**
+2. **Cross-namespace or multi-cluster placement.**

 ## Proposal